Assessor's Office

 The Assessor does not set property taxes or mill rates.
 Property taxes are determined by multiplying a property's assessed value by the millage or mill rate.
 Mill rates are set in December of each year by the various taxing authorities (City and County of Denver, Denver Public Schools, and any special districts).

-State laws (TABOR for example) as well as other voter-approved measures impact the mill rate that is eventually adopted by each taxing authority.
+State laws as well as other voter-approved measures impact the mill rate that is eventually adopted by each taxing authority.
 It is not possible to determine whether property taxes will increase or decrease until the various mill rates are determined in December of each year.

 What is the difference between "assessed" value and "actual" value?